jdbuildscode/jdbuildscode/README.md

 > Day 7 ✅ — JavaScript arrays, loops, conditions.
 Built a skill filter with real logic.
 One week done.

-> Day 8 ✅ — JavaScript DOM events and local storage.
-Building a real todo app.
+> Day 8 ✅ — Built and deployed Todo app.
+First live project on the internet.
+🔗 graceful-bombolone-19a17a.netlify.app
 ---

 ## 🔗 Find Me